ttandozia/TIME_SERIES_R_RMD/README.md

 **Hello!**

 Implementation of a Time Series for Gross Domestic Product with USA data.
-Built in R, and using several approches for forecasting:
+Built in R, and using several approaches for forecasting:

 * Arima with BoxCox Transformation and cleaning process;
 * Regression with trend + unemployment variable as predictive feature;